oharaandrew314/TinkerTime/README.md

     - Caches are now stored in a "TinkerTime" directory within your KSP installation
   - Options Window to have correct number of rows
   - Right-click menu working on OSX due to removal of Nimbus UI
+  - Jenkins Crawler should always get latest version (pertinent to ModuleManager)
 - Other Changes
   - Removed Nimbus UI
   - Tinker Time now updates itself using KerbalStuff, rather than Github